 - Security deposit: Most landlords will require some sort of guarantee that you’ll take good care of their apartment in the form of a security deposit.
 Traditionally, it’s a full month’s rent paid via check, but that’s changing.
 Some landlords may require you to fork over two months’ rent, especially in big cities like New York and Los Angeles.
 Here’s your full guide to your renters’ rights, including your obligations with your security deposit.

 Recurring expenses, aka the stuff you’ll have to pay on the reg

-- Utilities: This may be the first time you have to pay for things like electricity, heat, gas, internet, and cable.
-Ask friends and family how much they pay to estimate your utility expenses for the month.
+- Utilities: Factor in costs like electricity, heat, gas, internet, and cable.
+If you’re a first-time renter, Ask friends and family how much they pay to estimate your utility expenses for the month.
 If you’re moving to a new city, start by budgeting at least $200 a month for utilities.

 - Groceries: You’ll have to eat, and food costs money.
 The USDA publishes average costs of groceries for different populations to help you budget, but account for around $200 to $250 per month to start.

 - Public transportation: Assuming you don’t have a car, you’ll need to budget between $80 and $120 for a monthly public transportation pass in major cities.

 - Renters insurance: You’ll be stashing lots of stuff you care about (think: laptop, TV, camera, etc.) in your apartment, so it’s smart to protect it from theft, fire, or other bad things – in insurance lingo, called perils – that could happen.
 Plus, renters insurance coverage helps out with other things like temporary living expenses if your place becomes unlivable, as well as personal liability and medical bills.
 You can get a policy for as low as $5/mo – worth it!